ripley57/CW_Tools/tools/eclipse/eclipse.md

-**Note:** To import an existing Eclipse project, see example tools/java/props2objs
+**Note:** To import an existing Eclipse project, see the README.txt file in tools/java/props2objs

 ## Eclipse documnentation:
 * juno: http://help.eclipse.org/juno